-SALT LAKE CITY — Coming off a sweep at home against two Oregon teams, Utah head coach Larry Krystkowiak decided to make a change to his starting lineup ahead of the team’s Los Angeles trip.
+SALT LAKE CITY — Coming off a losing sweep at home against two Oregon teams, Utah head coach Larry Krystkowiak decided to make a change to his starting lineup ahead of the team’s Los Angeles trip.

 The one change: senior guard Parker Van Dyke.